 PEOPLE (Pe) is for images that include people.
 Crowd images, portraits, children playing, any image that includes people.

 LANDSCAPE (La) is an image that can show different spaces within the world, usually vast and unending.
 Landscape photography attempts to capture a place and convey that to the viewer and reveal something special and spectacular about it.
 Hand of man is acceptable as well as cityscapes.
 Only basic adjustments are allowed in this category.

-THEME (Th) is an image which conforms to a theme choosen by the club board members.
+THEME (Th) or Assigned Subject (As) is an image which conforms to a theme choosen by the club board members.
 A different theme is selected for each critique session.
 Only basic adjustments are allowed in this category.
 The following themes have been selected:

 Basic Adjustments include cropping, brightness, contrast, color correction, dodging and burning.
 All adjustments must appear natural and not alter the content of the image.